Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 In the class constructor, a variable called `reminders` is added.
 This is a List of Reminder objects which represent the reminders that should be displayed in the RecyclerView.

 The `ReminderAdapter` extends `RecyclerView.Adapter<ReminderAdapter.ViewHolder>`.
-Here the ViewHolder that was created has been given as the ViewHolder type.
+Here the `ViewHolder` that was created has been given as the `ViewHolder` type.
 Android Studio will prompt us to implement methods.
 The following methods are implemented:

-- `onCreateViewHolder`: Called when RecyclerView needs a new RecyclerView.ViewHolder.
-Here a new ReminderAdapter.ViewHolder object is created using a LayoutInflater which inflates the layout resource file item_reminder.
+- `onCreateViewHolder`: Called when RecyclerView needs a new `RecyclerView.ViewHolder`.
+Here a new `ReminderAdapter.ViewHolder` object is created using a `LayoutInflater` which inflates the layout resource file `item_reminder.xml`.
 - `getItemCount`: Returns the total number of items in the data set held by the adapter.
 - `onBindViewHolder`: Called by RecyclerView to bind the data with the specified position.
 The bind method made in the previous step is used.

 ## Setting up the MainActivity

-In the MainActivity all the parts we created will come together.
+In the `MainActivity` all the parts we created will come together.
-- Create and initialize an `ArrayList` of type Reminder.
+- Create and initialize an ArrayList of type `Reminder`.
 - Create and initialize a `ReminderAdapter`.
 - Within the `onCreate` function, initialize the binding.